-But if the container is properly sealed after use, you can reuse mineral spirit within 3 to 4 months.
+Provided the container is effectively sealed after each use, you have the option to reuse the mineral spirit for a period of 3 to 4 months.

 Moreover, it is also recommended to keep and store the remaining mineral spirits in their original containers for optimal storage.
 Otherwise, you can use a plastic or metal container to store solvent or solvent-resistant.